Trivia for All the Money in the World

 - Mark Wahlberg had lost thirty pounds for his next film when he was asked to come back for re-shoots.
 His costumes had to be refitted.

-- The decision to re-film the Kevin Spacey footage with Christopher Plummer as a replacement meant that 22 scenes had to be re-shot.
+- The decision to re-film the Kevin Spacey footage with Christopher Plummer as a replacement meant that twenty-two scenes had to be re-shot.

 - Director Ridley Scott said that one interesting aspect of re-filming all of Kevin Spacey's scenes with Christopher Plummer is that Spacey played J. Paul Getty as a more explicitly cold and unfeeling character, while Plummer's take on the role showed both a warmer side to the billionaire, but the same unflinching refusal to simply pay off his son's kidnappers.
 Scott also stated that neither Spacey nor his representatives had called him since Spacey's history of sexual harassment was revealed, and added that he had no plans to release the footage with Spacey to any public viewing forum.